CatherineSusilo/NewHacks/README.md

 **Break the scroll addiction with progressive resistance**

-Reel Cage is an innovative iOS app that fights infinite scrolling addiction by using psychological reverse-engineering.
-Instead of blunt app blocking, it brings TikTok/Instagram-style content into a controlled environment where we reshape your scrolling habits through smart interventions.
+A digital wellness app that helps you break free from endless scrolling on TikTok and Instagram Reels.
+Scroll Jail turns your destructive scrolling habit into a game where you earn points for closing the app.

 ![Swift](https://img.shields.io/badge/Swift-5.0-orange.svg)
 ![iOS](https://img.shields.io/badge/iOS-15.0+-blue.svg)